Transcripts of Orientation Videos

 I chose to take online courses for several reasons.
 The courses I needed weren't offered in the evenings, so I took them online.
 I spend less time on the road and on campus – I have convenient 24/7 access to the course and materials.
 I work full time in a school district during the days.

 Having 24/7 access to the courses fits into just about anybody’s schedule!
 I can attend class outside in the summer!

 - Stay on track - don't fall behind in the textbook or online readings.
 Get assignments done on time, and turned in on time.

 - If there are discussions in your courses, make sure you participate in them early and often.

-- If you have any questions - contact the Professor right away by course mail in ANGEL or by phone.
+- If you have any questions - contact the Professor right away by course mail in Blackboard or by phone.